Why We Love It

 Talent agents usually either work for talent agencies or are self-employed.
 Many work for the big four U.S. talent agencies: Creative Artist Agency, United Talent Agency, William Morris Endeavor, and International Creative Management.

-Can I Become a Talent Agent?
+How To Become a Talent Agent

 Talent Agent Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.